Thousand Foot Krutch discography

-Thousand Foot Krutch performing at Wonder Jam 2009.

 The following is the discography of Thousand Foot Krutch, a Canadian Christian rock band.
 The band has released ten studio albums to date, four of which were released through Tooth & Nail Records, with whom the band was signed to from 2002 to 2011.
 When originally formed, the band created a mix of nu metal and rapcore, but in recent years has begun to create a mix of hard rock and alternative rock.